 The 2008 Gold Buffalo Coin (Buy on eBay) marked the third year of the 24 karat gold bullion series.
 The coin design is based on James Earle Fraser’s 1913 Type 1 Buffalo Nickel.
 The popular design and .9999 purity of the gold composition have made this coin a favorite of both collectors and previous metals investors.

-The one ounce bullion version of the coin was available through the US Mint’s network of authorized purchasers.
-These bullion dealers purchase the coins directly from the US Mint at the spot price of gold plus a mark up and then distribute them to other dealers and the broader marketplace.
+The one ounce bullion version of the coin was available through the United States Mint’s network of authorized purchasers.
+These bullion dealers purchase the coins directly from the U.S. Mint at the spot price of gold plus a mark up and then distribute them to other dealers and the broader marketplace.

 The bullion coin mintage for 2008 exceeded the levels of 2007 with a total of 189,500 coins produced.
 This was still below the lofty levels reached during the inaugural year of the series.

 2008 Gold Buffalo Specifications:

 - Mintage: 189,500 (bullion version)

 - Mint Mark: none

 - Composition: 24 karat (.9999 ) fine gold